 OR go back up to the masthead and click on another Heading, where the navigation will be identical or similar.

-(Note that at the top of the Masthead there is the Heading New!
+(And speaking of visiting the site before, you will note that at the top of the Masthead there is the Heading New!
 This is for people who have already visited the site, perhaps many times, and upon their next return want to know what has been added since they last looked.
 Typically, New! will remain the same for a week —from Monday to Monday.
 Then that article or articles will jump to their proper Heading, where they will thereafter remain.)
+Incidentally, if you click on New! and nothing comes up, click on it again.

 In conclusion, I am on eParachute